Oct. 16, 2017

 For Immediate Release

-“Homecoming is a special celebration for Laurier and also for the Brantford community,” said Bridget McMahon, director of alumni relations, annual giving, stewardship and donor relations at Laurier.
-“We’re proud to welcome everyone as part of our Golden Hawk family, and we hope that the community will join with us in the celebrations.”
+“Homecoming is a special celebration for Laurier and also for the Brantford community,” said Bridget McMahon, assistant vice-president, alumni relations, annual giving and stewardship at Laurier.
+“We’re proud to welcome everyone as part of our Golden Hawk family, and we continue to work closely with our community partners to encourage safe and respectful celebrations.
+We hope that the community will join with us in Homecoming.”

-For registration and detailed information about Homecoming events, visit www.laurieralumni.ca/homecoming.
+For registration and detailed information about Homecoming events, visit LaurierAlumni.ca/Homecoming.

 – 30 –